solanoah/zopa/Readme.md

 * [Maven](https://maven.apache.org/) - Dependency Management

 ## Building the code:
-* Unzip the supplied zip file
+* Clone from git or unzip the supplied zip file
 * From the terminal (MAC) navigate to the root location of the project, where the POM is.

 ```